 |💁🏻 Support:||Knowledge base, FAQs, email, 24/7 live chat||Knowledge base, FAQs, email, 24/7 live chat|

 Below you will find speed comparisons for different tunneling protocols.
 The numbers represent average download and upload speeds from Switzerland, UK, US, Argentina, India, Japan, and Australia.

-IKEv2 is available on both VPNs, so I made a direct comparison of their results.
-IPVanish and NordVPN have virtually the same download speeds, but the latter has faster upload.
+IKEv2 is available on both VPNs.
+Here, IPVanish and NordVPN have virtually the same download speeds, but the latter has faster upload.
 If we convert it to the drop-off percentage, that's 83% vs. 94% in favor of NordVPN.